MOSDACT-LaSalle/Antoni-Esteban_Sports-Generator/README.md

 https://vimeo.com/1019019549?share=copy#t=0

 ## Concept
-Framed by the digital as it mirrors the physical. <br>
+Framed by the digital as it mirrors the physical.

-It is not just about sports; it is about rhythm, intensity,<br>
-and the beauty of moments slipping and bouncing into chaos.
+It is not just about sports; it is about rhythm, intensity, and the beauty of moments slipping and bouncing into chaos.

-A crescendo of code and sound, pushing the limits of what happens <br>
-when we let machines interpret our most human moments of performance.
+A crescendo of code and sound, pushing the limits of what happens when we let machines interpret our most human moments of performance.

 ## Song